msyed92/100-days-of-code/r1-log.md

 ### R1D13
 More review of Javascript, learned about event listeners, animation, and playing sounds.
 Won't upload code since I just followed along with the tutorial.
 Will practice on my own tomorrow.

+### R1D14

+Practicing by making projects from John Smilga's Vanilla JS projects.
+Making a color flipper, will include code when finished.